luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/Content-Moderator/video-transcript-moderation-review-tutorial-dotnet.md

         // Code from the next sections in the tutorial

-### <a name="parse-the-transcript-for-captions"></a>Analisar transcript para legendas
+### <a name="parse-the-transcript-for-captions"></a>Analisar a transcrição de legendas de áudio

-Em seguida, analisar o transcript formatado VTT para legendas e carimbos.
-A ferramenta de revisão apresenta estas legendas no separador Transcript no ecrã de revisão de vídeo.
-Os carimbos são utilizados para sincronizar legendas com os frames vídeos correspondentes.
+Em seguida, analisar a transcrição VTT formatada para legendas e carimbos de data /.
+A ferramenta de revisão apresenta estas legendas no separador de transcrição no ecrã de revisão de vídeo.
+Os carimbos de data / é utilizados para sincronizar as legendas com quadros de vídeo correspondentes.

         // Code from the previous section(s) in the tutorial